-Children's Social Care closest to where the child lives must be contacted immediately.
+This must be discussed the the company DSL immediately.
+The MASH team will be contacted initially for next steps.
+Children's Social Care closest to where the child lives must be contacted.
 If there is no response another Area Office must be contacted.
 The contact details for Queens Nurseries is The Family Operations hub 03456037627.
 The contact details for Independent Place Nursery is Duty Social Work Team, Children's Social Care 0208 356 5500.
-The senior member of staff must contact the Nursery Director immediately after contacting the relevant professional team.
 This Advice may include the following; If suspected abuse is confirmed we must contact the parent immediately and inform them of our intentions unless it is deemed this will place the child at greater risk of harm.
 (Section 17 Children Act 1989).

-All senior staff must be aware of the incident and or concern and the agreement for action made with Children's Social Care.
+All senior staff must be aware of the incident and or concern and the agreement for action made with Children's Social Care on a, need to know basis.
 Confidentiality is essential.
 The senior member of staff on duty at the time and dealing with the incident must stay on duty for as long as required.
 The Manager will complete a referral letter to send to social services within 24 hours of the call.
 A SIF must be created.